Targeted Earlier Intervention program

 - Wellbeing and safety – activities that support families and individuals, and provide opportunities for personal development

-The new TEI program will focus on collecting outcomes data on individual services and the program as a whole through the Data Exchange.
-This will improve the way we respond to evolving client and community needs.
-As the evidence base grows, we will adapt service delivery to reflect what we know works.
+The TEI program is collecting outcomes data on individual services through the Data Exchange.
+This will improve how we respond to evolving client and community needs.
+As our evidence base grows, we will adapt service delivery to reflect what we know works.

-Under the new program, you will need to develop a program logic to demonstrate how service activities contribute to client outcomes.
-We will help you to develop your program logic, and collect and report on outcomes data.
+Under the new program, service providers need to develop a program logic to demonstrate how their activities contribute to client and community outcomes.

 Why are we making these changes?